-Seahawks notes: Season is over for cornerback Quinton Dunbar, leaving Seattle future uncertain
+Seahawks notes: Season is over for cornerback Quinton Dunbar, leaving future in Seattle uncertain

 Bryan Mone returns to practice

-Seattle could get more defensive help soon with the return to practice of defensive tackle Bryan Mone, who has been out since the Buffalo game with an ankle injury.
+The Seahawks could get more defensive help soon with the return to practice of defensive tackle Bryan Mone, who has been out since the Buffalo game with an ankle injury.

-Seattle has used veteran Damon “Snacks’’ Harrison in Mone’s place as a rotational tackle since then, and the Seahawks could have a tough decision to make on how to construct the roster on its line when Mone returns.
+The Seahawks have used veteran Damon “Snacks’’ Harrison in Mone’s place as a rotational tackle since, and they could have a tough decision to make on how to construct the roster on the line when Mone returns.

-“He looked really good in the walkthrough today,’’ Carroll said.
+“He looked really good in the walk through today,’’ Carroll said.
 “That’s all I’ve seen of him other than you know what we’re seeing through the training work.
 He’s got to practice this week and have a good go at it, but he’s got a chance (to play Sunday).’’

-The Seahawks on Wednesday also made official the signing of veteran offensive lineman Alex Boone to the practice squad.
-Boone has not played since 2017 but has 86 career starts and played for the 49ers when Seattle offensive line coach Mike Solari was an assistant there.
+- The Seahawks made official the signing of veteran offensive lineman Alex Boone to the practice squad.
+Boone has not played since 2017 but has 86 career starts and played for the 49ers when offensive line coach Mike Solari was an assistant there.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.